 Seminar Series Goal

-At our 2012 seminar series, we will apply our collaborative approach to understand the realities facing audiologists, explore the barriers to change, and craft a way to move ahead.
+At our 2012 seminar series, we applied our collaborative approach to understand the realities facing audiologists, explored the barriers to change, and crafted a way to move ahead.

 Experience of Managing Change

 Adam Beckman reflects on his experience of implementing change as the Head of Audiology Services at Plymouth Hospitals NHS Trust in England.

 Berth Danermark explores the different factors and elements that influence the change process inside the clinic.

 Theresa Chisolm explores how new procedures and techniques are introduced into clinical practice.